Mycoalmiller/Databricks-ETL-Workload/README.md

-This an ESL pipeline (extract, transform, and load) for data orchestration.
+This is an ESL pipeline (extract, transform, and load) for data orchestration.

 What this script will do is: